credibil/proof/README.md

 At this point, the library supports basic DID resolution and document creation.

-While we plan to add support for publishing `did:web` and `did:dht` documents, it will be just that: support.
+While we plan to add support for publishing `did:web`, `did:webvh` and `did:dht` documents, it will be just that: support.
 The end-to-end process of publishing requires additional infrastructure and is out of scope for this library.